-- The PCC and CC have signed up to a concordat, aligned to the Policing Protocol Order 2011, which requires them to abide by the Seven Principles of Public Life (the Nolan Principles). - The concordat highlights the expectation that the relationship between PCC and Chief Constable will be based on the principles of goodwill, professionalism, openness and trust - The PCC has signed up to a voluntary Code of Conduct - The Code of Ethics is embedded in the organisation, as recognised by the most recent HMIC Legitimacy inspection - Shared values are communicated clearly with staff (e.g. through the Force's 'Plan on a Page') - Decision-making practices are clearly set out in the Framework of Decision-Making and Accountability - Anti-fraud and corruption policies are up-to-date and kept under review - Registers of interests and records of gifts, hospitalities and expenses for the PCC, Chief Officers and relevant staff are published - Whistle-blowing policies are in place and have been recently reviewed - We publish policies on complaints on our respective websites - The Force makes use of an Ethics Committee to provide an external perspective to some key decision-making - The PCC has in place arrangements for the oversight of professional standards - The Surrey Police People Plan sets out how the Force will lead, develop and support people in the context of a healthy and professional workplace - The PCC and Chief Constable abide by the CIPFA Financial Management Code of Practice - The PCC has in place a Chief Executive who undertakes the responsibilities of Monitoring Officer
+- The PCC and CC have signed an agreement aligned to the Policing Protocol Order 2011, which requires them to abide by the Seven Principles of Public Life (the Nolan Principles). - This agreement highlights the expectation that the relationship between PCC and Chief Constable will be based on the principles of goodwill, professionalism, openness and trust - The PCC has signed up to a voluntary Code of Conduct - The Code of Ethics is embedded in the organisation, as recognised by the most recent HMIC Legitimacy inspection - Shared values are communicated clearly with staff (e.g. through the Force's 'Commitments 2020-25') - Decision-making practices are clearly set out in the Framework of Decision-Making and Accountability - Anti-fraud and corruption policies are up-to-date and kept under review - Registers of interests and records of gifts, hospitalities and expenses for the PCC, Chief Officers and relevant staff are published - Whistle-blowing policies are in place and have been recently reviewed - We publish policies on complaints on our respective websites - The Force makes use of an Ethics Committee to provide an external perspective to some key decision-making - The PCC has in place arrangements for the oversight of professional standards - The Surrey Police Commitments set out how the Force will lead, develop and support people in the context of a healthy and professional workplace - The PCC and Chief Constable abide by the CIPFA Financial Management Code of Practice - The PCC has in place a Chief Executive who undertakes the responsibilities of Monitoring Officer